 A stone found in Israel with carvings of a chariot may be the key to understanding the charge of blasphemy leveled at Jesus Christ.

-Just in time for Hannukah, news emerged last week of the remarkable discovery of carved block in Magdala, in northern Israel.
+Just in time for Hannukah in 2015, news emerged of the remarkable discovery of carved block in Magdala, in northern Israel.

 The block was discovered in 2009 during construction of a Christian pilgrimage resort.
 The controversial religious order the Legionnaries of Christ, who own the land and are planning the resort, unearthed the remains of a first-century synagogue and began formal excavations.